 - Withdrawal from family.

 - The risk of injury is a “jump-in” by your gang.

 Children as young as 14 years old are being arrested for gang-related murder charges in the Western Cape Province of South Africa.

 “You get chosen.
-They see your talent and if they see you’re good looking, you’re clever, they’ll bring you in,” he says.
+They see your talent, and if they see you’re good looking, you’re clever, they’ll bring you in,” he says.
 “If you’re disadvantaged in life, the Mafias will come to you and help you.
-They’ll give you everything you want just for that short period of time.” says a 17 year old gang member.
+They’ll give you everything you want just for that short period.” says a 17-year-old gang member.